-Former West Virginia correctional officer pleads guilty to US civil rights violation in inmate death News
+Former West Virginia correctional officer pleads guilty to civil rights violation in inmate death News

 qimono / Pixabay

-Former West Virginia correctional officer pleads guilty to US civil rights violation in inmate death
+Former West Virginia correctional officer pleads guilty to civil rights violation in inmate death

-The officer’s actions violated the inmate’s constitutional rights under the Eighth Amendment to be free from cruel and unusual punishment and the incident has drawn much scrutiny over detention conditions and accountability within correctional facilities.
+The officer’s actions were found to have violated the inmate’s constitutional right under the Eighth Amendment to be free from cruel and unusual punishment.
+The incident has drawn much scrutiny over detention conditions and accountability within correctional facilities.

 The officer’s plea agreement stipulates that he could face a significant prison term and fines, with a maximum penalty of 30 years in prison and a $250,000 fine.
 The sentencing is to happen in the coming months.